-- A7.4.1 The student is examined by a minimum of two examiners, at least one of whom must be external to the University. - A7.4.2 A second external examiner will be required for students who are either: - (i) a member of staff of the University, whether temporary or on an indefinite contract or: - (ii) a member of staff, whether temporary or on an indefinite contract, at a designated partner institution of the University; or - (iii) a member of staff, whether temporary or on an indefinite contract, at a collaborating institution of the University.
+- A7.4.1 The student is examined by a minimum of two examiners, at least one of whom must be external to the University. - A7.4.2 A second external examiner will be required for students who are either: - (i) a member of staff of the University on an indefinite contract or on a fixed-term contract of 12 months or more; - (ii) a member of staff, on an indefinite contract or on a fixed-term contract of 12 months or more, at adesignated partner institution of the University; or - (iii) a member of staff, on an indefinite contract or on a fixed-term contract of 12 months or more, at acollaborating institution of the University.